n8willis/opentype-shaping-documents/opentype-shaping-mongolian.md

 A number of consonants in Mongolian take on different forms depending on the vowels used elsewhere in the word.
-In addition, some letters take on different forms when depending on whether they occur in the first syllable of a word or whether they are used in a ntaive Mongolian word versus a foreign word.
+In addition, some letters take on different forms when depending on whether they occur in the first syllable of a word or whether they are used in a native Mongolian word versus a foreign word.
 Mongolian fonts implement substitutions capturing most of these form rules using GSUB.
 However, there are occasions where the correct form may not be determined from context alone.

-To indicate the correct form, the text run can include a **free variation selector** immediately after the consonant in question.
-There are three free variation selectors defined for Mongolian, the form that each selector triggers for each consonant is defined in the Unicode Mongolian block.
+To indicate the correct form, the text run can include a **free variation selector** immediately after the letter in question.
+There are three free variation selectors defined for Mongolian; the form that each selector triggers for each letter is defined in the Unicode Mongolian block.
 Free variation selectors have no visual appearance and no advance width; they are used only to trigger the proper substitution in the active font's GSUB tables.

 In some Mongolian words, a word-final "A" or "E" is written disconnected from the preceding letter.
-The **Mongolian vowel separator** formatting character is included between the two letters.
+In such situations, the **Mongolian vowel separator** formatting character can be included between the two letters to trigger such a space.

 **Kashida** (or **tatweel**) is the Arabic term for a glyph inserted into a sequence for the purpose of elongating the baseline stroke of